Hilo2000/MEGA/README.md

 Finaly, the all new MEGA beta is out!
 Although probobly a nightmare, it condenses all 3 files into one for compact storage and tablet / Ipad usage.

 # Modules:
-pip install regex
+pip install regex |
-sudo pip install urllib.request pip install pywhatkit pip install SpeechRecognition pip install pyttsx3
+sudo pip install urllib.request |
+pip install pywhatkit |
+pip install SpeechRecognition |
+pip install pyttsx3 |
+pip install subprocess.run |
+By default, you will only need to install urllib.request and subprocess... the rest will attempt to autoinstall.

 # Thank You:
 Also, please remember to spread peace!
 This is definatly not supposed to be out yet, but if you don't like it, just let it be and wait for updates!